RobertShaw1/docs/3.6/smartjoins.md

 {% hint 'tip' %}
 All above examples used two collections only.
-SmartJoins will also work when joining more than two collections or views which have the same data distribution enforced via their `distributeShardsLike` attribute and using the shard keys as the join criteria as shown above.
+SmartJoins will also work when joining more than two collections/Views which have the same data distribution enforced via their `distributeShardsLike` attribute and using the shard keys as the join criteria as shown above.
 {% endhint %}